-The following interested and affected parties were identified and public participation was undertaken by giving letters to the land owners, advert on the local newspaper, and notices on the public place as well as conducting presentations. (the proof has been attached as an appendix).
+The following interested and affected parties were identified and public participation was undertaken by sending letters via registered post.
+The prospecting background information Document & the Prospecting Work Programme were also attached in order to give them a summary of the prospecting activities to be conducted.
+Advertisement was also placed on the local newspaper (the proof has been attached as an appendix)